-This report is endorsed by the following Qualified Persons (QP), as defined by NI 43-101: Ms. J.J.
+This report is endorsed by the following Qualified Persons, as defined by NI 43-101: Ms. J.J.
 Brown, P.G., Mr. Jeffrey Choquette, P.E., and Mr. Richard Schwering, P.G., all of HRC.

 Mr. Schwering, P.G., SME-RM, has nearly 10 years of combined experience in mineral exploration and geologic consulting, including a variety of project work specifically related to structurally controlled gold and silver resources and reserves.
-Mr. Schwering is specifically responsible for report Sections 1, 10 through 12 and 14.
+Mr. Schwering is specifically responsible for report Sections 10 through 12 and 14, and as of the effective date of this report, has not visited the Gold Basin Project.

 Ms. Brown, P.G., SME-RM, has more than 20 years of professional experience as a consulting geologist, including 10 years of geologic and geotechnical exploration, analysis, and reporting associated with mineral resource development.
-Ms. Brown is a licensed Professional Geologist in the states of Idaho and Wyoming and is recognized as a QP with regard to geology and mineral resources according to United States, Canadian (NI 43-101), Australian (JORC), and South African (SAMREC) standards.
+Ms. Brown is a licensed Professional Geologist in the states of Idaho and Wyoming and is recognized as a Qualified Person (QP) with regard to geology and mineral resources according to United States, Canadian (NI 43-101), Australian (JORC), and South African (SAMREC) standards.
 She has conducted site inspection, geologic field reconnaissance, and data verification as an independent QP for a variety of gold, silver, and multiple commodity projects throughout the western U.S., Mexico, Europe, and South America.
-Ms. Brown is specifically responsible for report Sections 1 through 9 and 15 through 19.
+Ms. Brown is specifically responsible for report Sections 1 through 9 and 23 through 27.

 Mr. Choquette, P.E., is a professional mining engineer with more than 20 years of domestic and international experience in mine operations, mine engineering, project evaluation and financial analysis, and has contributed to industrial minerals, base metals, and precious metals mining projects around the world.
-Mr. Choquette is responsible for current report Section 13.
+Mr. Choquette is responsible for current report Section 13 and as of the effective date of this report, has not visited the Gold Basin Project.